-Anaheim peppers are a mild variety of chile pepper used in Mexican and Southwestern cooking.
+Anaheim peppers are a mild variety of chile pepper typically used in Mexican and Southwestern cooking.
+Mainstays of American-Mexican cuisine, canned green chiles are made from Anaheim peppers and provide a nice flavor and some added heat to a dish.

-Canned green chiles, mainstays of American-Mexican cuisine, are made from Anaheim peppers.
-Indeed, Anaheims are named after the city in Southern California where they were first grown commercially by a businessman named Emilio Ortega, who founded the company that still sells canned green chiles under his name.
+If you're wondering if Anaheim peppers are named after the city in Southern California, then you'd be correct.
+They were first grown here commercially by a businessman named Emilio Ortega, who founded the company that still sells canned green chiles under his name.

-Peppers are a fruit, and like any fruit, they come in a wide array of varietals and hybrids.
+Did you know that peppers are a fruit?
+And, like any fruit, they come in a wide array of varietals and hybrids.
 Even within the category known as Anaheim, varietals with names such as "Big Jim" and "No. 9" are typical.